Qualifying and Requesting IRS First Time Penalty Abatement Waiver

 To qualify for this penalty abatement, you must meet three basic criteria:

-1. You incurred no penalties or penalty abatements for the three prior tax years.
+1. You incurred no penalties or penalty abatements for the three prior tax years to the year you are requesting an FTA for.

 The IRS only considers penalties that exceed $100.
 For example, if you received a $50 penalty in one of the previous three years, you can still qualify for the abatement.